-Eligible Employees for whom Dependent day care is an Eligible Expense under a Dependent Care (day care) Flexible Spending Account (DCFSA) include children under age fourteen (14) and older Dependents (including parents) if they are mentally or physically incapable of taking care of themselves.
+A DCFSA allows an Eligible Employee to set aside pre-tax contributions to pay for qualified Dependent Care (day care) for children under age fourteen (14) and older Dependents (including parents) if they are mentally or physically incapable of taking care of themselves.
 The purpose of the Dependent Care (day care) expenses must be to allow the Employee and/or legal spouse to work.
 Dependent Care (day care) expenses paid through the Plan's DCFSA may not exceed the Employee's or legal spouse's taxable income.

-During initial enrollment and during each annual benefits enrollment, an Employee must decide whether they wish to participate in a DCFSA for the upcoming Benefit Plan Year.
+During initial enrollment and during each annual benefits enrollment period, an Employee must decide whether they wish to participate in a DCFSA for the upcoming Benefit Plan Year.
 At that time, the Employee must also elect the amount to be contributed monthly from their earnings over the course of the Benefit Plan Year into the account.
 The minimum and maximum amount that may be elected is specified in the current MUS Choices Enrollment Workbook.
-A DCFSA may be elected or terminated mid-year due to a special enrollment period or due to a change in day care needs.
-If an Employee does not complete a new DCFSA (day care) election, the Employee will not be enrolled in a DCFSA for the upcoming Benefit Plan Year.
+A DCFSA may be newly elected or the current DCFSA election amount may be increased or decreased mid-year due to a Special Enrollment period or due to a change in day care needs.
+A DCFSA election may be terminated mid-year due to a Special Enrollment period or due to a change in day care needs, subject to Plan restrictions.
+If an Employee does not complete a new DCFSA (day care) election during the annual benefits enrollment period, the Employee will not be enrolled in a DCFSA for the upcoming Benefit Plan Year.